olip78/ynyt/README.md

-# ynyt
-yellow New York taxi demand multiple forecasting with spatio-temporal transformers
+# Yellow New York Taxi Demand multiple Forecasting with spatio-temporal Transformers